-The proposed actions referenced in this report will allow the Housing Commission to enter into an agreement with The Center in amounts referenced within this report to operate the LGBTQ+ Affirming Shelter and Outreach Program for TAY for the initial term of March 20, 2023, through June 30, 2023, with two one-year options for renewal, contingent on funding availability.
+The proposed actions referenced in this report will allow the Housing Commission to enter into an agreement with The Center in amounts referenced within this report to operate the LGBTQ+ Affirming Shelter and Outreach Program for TAY for the initial term of April 7, 2023, through June 30, 2023, with two one-year options for renewal, contingent on funding availability.

 The proposed LGBTQ+ Affirming Shelter and Outreach Program for TAY (Program) supports the Community Action Plan on Homelessness for the City of San Diego (Action Plan), a comprehensive, 10-year plan that builds on recent progress, lays out short-term achievable goals and serves as a guide for long-term success in addressing homelessness.
-The Action Plan identifies shelter interventions as critical entry points to the City's Crisis Response System.
 The Program is an important component to the vision, principles and strategies identified in the Action Plan.